berkkirtay/adaptive-genetic-algorithm-for-n-queens/README.md

   - Uniform Crossover

 ### Mutation
-Mutation is simply done by swapping genes of a individual.
+Mutation is simply done by swapping genes of an individual.

+### Fitness Function
+Individuals fitness scores are calculated by counting how many queens check each other.
+For example, for a N=15 individual if 5 queens check each other then its fitness score will be 10 by the following equation:

+`Fitness = N - queen checks`

 ### Adaptation
 In every new generation, a population variance is calculated and adaptation